 Across Africa, tourism is a rapidly growing industry that provides stable, income-generating employment to locals.
 With travellers regularly drawn to Zanzibar’s well-deserved reputation as a beach paradise, tourism makes up a significant source of income and employment for the local economy.
 However, for locals to gain meaningful work in this sector, a degree of English spoken and written literacy is often essential.

-Volunteers on our community projects in Zanzibar will regularly teach English to keen groups of adult students, empowering them as they improve their English skills, and in turn, employability.
-Drawing students from across Zanzibar Island and mainland Tanzania, these English classes – held at our Jambiani Education Centre – are widely popular among locals and an incredible opportunity for volunteers to make an impact!
+Those who attend our Zanzibar volunteer projects will regularly teach English to keen groups of adult students, empowering them as they improve their English skills, and in turn, employability.
+Drawing students from across Zanzibar Island and mainland Tanzania, these English classes – held at our Kizimkazi Education Centre – are widely popular among locals and an incredible opportunity for volunteers to make an impact!

 Additionally, volunteers will take part in teaching younger students at local nursery schools and after-school clubs.
 Supporting local teachers, volunteers will work closely with local children, engaging in playful activities to build fundamental developmental skills like basic vocabulary, motor abilities, and positive social play.
 Beyond school settings, volunteers have regular opportunities to work alongside locals in rewarding community uplift projects.
 These projects are highly varied and chosen by the local community’s needs at the time but can include anything from painting schools, engaging in coastal cleanups, or building eco-bricks!